sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 Without any additional information of the naming concept, we can already tell that it is a repository, which contains Zabbix and is suitable for RHEL 8 systems.
 You might wonder why we see two times `zabbix` - the reason is simple.
 The naming concept of this object looks like this: `repo-<vendor_name>-<product_name>-<operating_system_name>-<operating_system_version>`.

 Including the software vendor helps to identify software of the vendor, as a vendor often has various products which are not necessarily named the same as the vendor.
-Take Oracle as an example, Oracle has a vast amount of different products they maintain; Such as their database(ses), Java or VirtualBox.
+Take Oracle as an example, Oracle has a vast amount of different products they maintain; Such as their database(ses), Java or Virtual Box.
 But you can get Java not only by Oracle, but also by Red Hat.
 So having a repository named `repo-java-rhel-8` does not help to identify *which* Java we are talking about.

 Please also keep in mind that having a naming concept is not a one-off task.
-It has to be maintained, extended and refined throughout the lifetime of Satellite (or really any other product), as there might be new requirements the SOE has to fullfil or the product (in this case Satellite) provides new functionality that you'd like to use.
-That's obviously additional operational overhead, but in my opinion far outweights the downside of maintaining it.
+It has to be maintained, extended and refined throughout the lifetime of Satellite (or really any other product), as there might be new requirements the SOE has to fulfill or the product (in this case Satellite) provides new functionality that you'd like to use.
+That's obviously additional operational overhead, but in my opinion far outweighs the downside of maintaining it.

 In the following table I'd like to share my very own naming concept.
 It is not perfect, it does surely not cover every possible scenario, but I believe it is a very good starting point.
-As I said earlier, I have implemented this very same naming concept at numerous customers who are still using it (to my knowledge) to this date.
+I have implemented this very same naming concept as a consultant at numerous customers who are still using it (to my knowledge) to this date.
 Your naming concept might vary compared to mine, which is perfectly fine.
 Just remember to keep it as flexible as possible and be consistent throughout.

 I like to prefix my objects always with a unique prefix that helps to quickly identify the object in question.
 Further, I don't have a prefix or a naming concept for objects I don't use or I don't plan to use in the long run.
 With that in mind, let's take a look at the table: